Born on this date

 Politics and government

-Former alderman Laurence Decore defeated incumbent Cec Purves to become mayor of Edmonton.
+Former alderman Laurence Decore defeated incumbent Cec Purves to become Mayor of Edmonton, taking 61.3% of the vote to 26.35% for Mr. Purves in the municipal election.
 Mr. Purves had been mayor since 1977.
 It was the first Edmonton civic election in which the ballots were tabulated by a machine, and the system broke down soon after the early results started trickling in, leaving broadcasters such as John Berry and Leo Leclerc on CFRN television to fill in time by talking about the same things over and over again.

 U.S. President Ronald Reagan named retired Marine Corps Lieutenant Colonel Robert McFarlane to succeed William Clark as national security adviser.
 Mr. McFarlane had served as Mr. Clark's deputy and special envoy to the Middle East.
 Mr. Clark had been named four days earlier to succeed the departed James Watt as Secretary of the Interior.